As expansion debate grows, major changes soon for Medicaid

-North Carolina politicians are gearing up for a big debate this year over Medicaid expansion, and the state is already prepping for other big changes in how it pays for and treats most current enrollees.
+As North Carolina politicians gear up for a big debate this year over whether to finally expand Medicaid through the Affordable Care Act, the state is already prepping for dramatic changes in how it pays for and treats most current enrollees.

-The state Department of Health and Human Services is expected to announce this week which groups won managed-care contracts to serve about 1.6 million Medicaid recipients.
+The state Department of Health and Human Services is expected to announce this week which insurance and health care provider groups won managed-care contracts to serve about 1.6 million Medicaid recipients — mostly poor children, older adults and the disabled.

-The switchover is likely to influence the debate over whether it makes sense to bring another 300,000 to 500,000 low- and middle-income enrollees on board though the Affordable Care Act at the same time.
+These contracts could be valued at $6 billion annually for up to five years, or the largest procurement ever by North Carolina's health agency.
+The first patients would be transferred to the new system next November, with others moving over in February 2020.

-Lawmakers agreed in 2015 to shift most Medicaid programs from traditional fee-for-service coverage to those in which companies or medical networks get flat monthly amounts for each patient covered.
+"It's a major transformation in North Carolina," said Rep. Donny Lambeth, a Forsyth County Republican who helped pass the 2015 law starting the switch to Medicaid managed care.
+"It is a risk model where the providers are fully at risk, and it is a significant change."

 Digital Access For Only $0.99